What is Tinnitus?

 Complementary/Alternative Treatments for Tinnitus

 Herbal Therapies: Ginkgo has been found useful in minimising the distress of tinnitus.
 Don’t expect immediate results from ginkgo; you may need to take the remedy for several weeks before experiencing any relief.
-Homoeopathy: Several homoeopathic remedies are prescribed for tinnitus.
+Homeopathy: Several homeopathic remedies are prescribed for tinnitus.
 You may be prescribed one of the following:

 - If the noise is a buzzing or hissing sound, Chininum sulphuricum.